Life Insurance Beneficiaries: Who to Name and How to Update Them

 How do I change my life insurance beneficiary after divorce?

 Contact your insurance company directly and request a beneficiary change form.
 Complete the form with your new beneficiary information and submit it according to the company's requirements, which may include notarization or witness signatures.
-Your divorce decree does not automatically change your beneficiary designation, so you must take this step yourself.
-Keep documentation confirming the change was processed, and update any supplemental or group policies separately, as they're not connected to individual policy updates.
+Even if you live in one of the more than 25 states with automatic revocation-on-divorce laws, those statutes generally do not apply to ERISA employer group policies, so you must still update them manually.
+Keep documentation confirming the change was processed, and update supplemental or group policies separately since they're not connected to individual policy updates.

 What happens if I name multiple beneficiaries but don't specify percentages?